NXPHoverGames/GitBook-AIM/sample-world.md

 In Pre-finale and Grand Finale round, there will be both moving and static obstacles.
 More obstacles will be added in these rounds.
 Positions  and direction of traffic signs (& lights) will be changed.{% endhint %}

 ### Make traffic light change colour during simulation
+{% hint style="info" %}
+The sample world was updatd on 12th August,2022.
+Please use the updated traffic light positions given below
+{% endhint %}
 In  _**spawn\_light.py**_  file, replace the content of the file with following lines of code:
 ```import os
 from time import sleep